MasalaMunch/fuzzier-matcher/README.md

 `FuzzierMatcher([WordList, WordStr, WordSrcIndicesList]) -> fuzzierMatcher`

 * The optional parameters allow you to customize the preprocessing of strings.
 By default, strings are converted to lowercase and split by whitespace (see `DefaultWordList`, `DefaultWordStr`, and `DefaultWordSrcIndicesList` in the source code).
-To disable preprocessing, see `DumbWordList`, `DumbWordStr`, and `DumbWordSrcIndicesList` in the source code.
 When customizing,
     * `WordList` must be a `(string) -> stringArray` function.
     * `WordStr` must be a `(stringArray) -> string` function.
 It will be used to serialize the output of `WordList`.
     * `WordSrcIndicesList` must be a `(string, stringArray) -> intArrayArray` function.
 It will be used if you call `fuzzierMatcher.getIndices`.
 It can be thought of as a way to map the output of a `WordList` call back onto its input string.
 For example, `DefaultWordSrcIndicesList(" My string", ["my", "string"])` returns `[[1, 2], [4, 5, 6, 7, 8, 9]]`.